lmb3065/lifecloud-sql/README.txt

 documents/  Text and documentation
 functions/  The bulk of the code.
 These populate the database with initial
-            data, handle user transactions, and provide administrative tools roles/      database user definitions (currently only "delphi")
-tables/     Database table definitions
+            data, handle user transactions, and provide administrative tools roles/      database user definitions (currently only "delphi") sqltools/   Not product code; tools for working with Postgres tables/     Database table definitions
-types/      Data type definitions, standardize interfaces across functions
+tests/      Not product code; performance tests types/      Data type definitions, standardize interfaces across functions
             that return the same types of data